jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 A better strategy is to store the hash of the password.
 A hash is a one-way cryptographic function.
 It is ideal for use in storing passwords since we don't want the hashed passwords to be unhashed again to reveal the original password.

 Note that the passwords are not encrypted.
 Encryption functions are two-way cryptographic functions.
-This means the original password can be recovered from the encrypted password if the encryption key is know.
-This is not needed for password storage and just adds another attack vector.
+This means the original password can be recovered from the encrypted password if the encryption key is known.
+Recovery is not needed for password storage and just adds another attack vector.

 In this post we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using reverse hash lookups (e.g. rainbow tables) on unsalted hashed passwords, and dictionary or brute force attacks on salted passwords with a known pepper, as we will discuss later on.